JoshuaCWebDeveloper/genai-node-red/README.md

     -   Utilizes `@projectstorm/react-diagrams` for creating and managing connections with visual feedback and auto-attachment logic to simplify the connection process.

 -   **Node Editor UI**:

     -   Implements UI components for editing node properties, including individual node attributes and dialog boxes for configuration.
     -   Re-implements a significant portion of Node-RED's editor logic within our flow-client to ensure accurate rendering and functionality of Node-RED nodes.

+-   **File tree**:
+    -   A few different React libraries were evaluated, but it was decided to go with a custom solution to display the file tree.

 ### Libraries and Frameworks

 -   **@projectstorm/react-diagrams**: Used for creating and managing the diagram canvas, custom nodes, ports, and links.
 -   **react-dnd**: Utilized for adding drag-and-drop functionality to the node palette and canvas, enhancing the interactive experience.
 -   **react-hook-form**: Considered for future enhancements to handle form state and validation within the application.
+-   **react-tooltip**: Used for tooltips in the flow builder.

 ### Nx Overview